vitaglianog/umls-server/README.md

 ```

 This script will:
-- Create the necessary UMLS table structures
+- Create the necessary UMLS table structures using official UMLS scripts
 - Load data from .RRF files with progress tracking
 - Create optimized indexes for API performance
 - Verify the data load with statistics
+- **Optionally prompt for API performance optimizations** (recommended)

+The script will ask if you want to run additional API-focused optimizations at the end.
+These create extra indices that improve query performance for the API endpoints.

 **Note**: Loading can take 3-7 hours depending on your hardware and data size.
+Optional optimizations add 5-15 minutes.

 ## 🏗 Architecture